rubyonjets/jets/README/testing.md

 ## Integration

+These commands run all from the jets repo itself.
+The demo folder has been added to the `.gitignore`.

 ### Locally

 To run the integration tests locally, you need to create a new Jets CRUD project and start the server: